eclipse-hono/hono/site/documentation/content/api/telemetry/index.md

 As indicated above, it is up to the discretion of the protocol adapter whether it wants to use *AT LEAST ONCE* or *AT MOST ONCE* delivery semantics.

 Hono's HTTP adapter allows devices to indicate, which delivery semantics they want to use when uploading telemetry data.
+The HTTP adapter always forwards messages unsettled and either ignores the outcome of the message transfer (*AT MOST ONCE*) or waits for the downstream peer to accept the message (*AT LEAST ONCE*) before acknowledging the reception of the message to the device.

 The following sequence diagram illustrates the flow of messages involved in the *HTTP Adapter* forwarding an *unsettled* telemetry data message to the downstream AMQP Messaging Network implementing *AT MOST ONCE* delivery semantics.